priyashpatil/node-ams/README.md

 ### Using docker (Recommended)

 You can use included `docker-compose.yml` to start database and email services.
-When using `docker-composer.yml` the `.env` with defaults from `.env.example` should work out of the box.
+When using docker the `.env` with defaults from `.env.example` should work out of the box.

 ```
 docker compose up -d